GenericMappingTools/gmt/trunk/doc/rst/source/GMT_API.rst

 Because of a lack of structure pointers we can only provide a low level of support for Fortran 77.
-This API is limited to help you inquire, read and write GMT grids directly from Fortran.
+This API is limited to help you inquire, read and write GMT grids directly from Fortran 77.
 To inquire about the range of information in a grid, use

 .. _GMT_F77_readgrdinfo: